How much does Veye Lung Nodules cost?

 If you’re just looking for some tips, read this practical guide to AI adoption.

-Does the Veye Lung Nodules suite work with any PACS?
+Does Veye Lung Nodules work with any PACS?

-Yes.
-Veye Engine works with any DICOM compliant PACS.
+Yes, Veye Lung Nodules works with any DICOM-compliant PACS.

 How do your AI solutions integrate with the radiology workflow?

 Our solutions seamlessly integrate with the existing IT infrastructure.
 Veye Engine automatically queries your PACS for new eligible studies, including the most recent prior.

 The analysis is sent back to the PACS, into the original study, using the DICOM standards.
 Results are available to anyone with PACS access, from any location and at any time.